 Students are strongly encouraged to consult early with the department advisor to create an academic plan for the minor.
 This may be done prior to declaration.
 For further information about minor requirements, declaration, or about the Theater Arts Department in general, please contact the Theater Arts Department office at email@example.com, or (831) 429-2974.

-The department also offers a minor in Theatre Arts.
+The department also offers a minor in Theater Arts.